-Well it’s time to return to the main point for this blog, but I have recovered from coma.
-We must always think of our walking if that’s the part of the brain effected.
+Well it’s time to return to the main point for this blog, but haven’t I recovered from coma?
+We must always think of our walking if that’s the part of the brain affected.
 From my personal experience these things only improve through determination.
+Actually I’m quite determined to maintain this blog which seems to be helping with the mental issues, memory et al…

 There are several posts here by the title, ‘recovery’, this will be the last.
 I now have a date for my recovery from coma, my father’s funeral 30/7/2017.
 It would have been unthinkable during my time in hospital for me to write and delivery a speech to so many people and also to try and answer their obscure questions.
 My father’s remembrance acknowledged a most excellent life.
 I think I have posted the very eulogy I delivered, not exactly, I ad-libbed.
 It was indeed a celebration of a life well lived.
 To hear other speeches about him also stimulated my memory, I could remember his honesty and sincerity that all spoke of.
 I thought to include a link where my speech is in the first video . . .